-SNAP®, which stands for STOP NOW AND PLAN, is an evidence-based, cognitive-behavioural model powered by the minds at Child Development Institute (CDI).
+SNAP®, which stands for STOP NOW AND PLAN, is an evidence-based, cognitive-behavioral model powered by the minds at Child Development Institute (CDI).
 SNAP® helps troubled children and their parents learn how to effectively manage their emotions and ‘keep problems small’.

-The gender-sensitive SNAP® Boys and SNAP® Girls programs are designed for children ages 6-11 who are engaging in aggressive, anti-social behaviour and/or have come into contact with authority figures at school or in the community.
+The gender-sensitive SNAP® Boys and SNAP® Girls programs are designed for children ages 6-11 who are engaging in aggressive, anti-social behavior and/or have come into contact with authority figures at school or in the community.
 Experienced and highly trained staff work with each family to assess challenges and problems and develop an action plan.
-Children and families may participate in different components, with the goal of preventing future anti-social behaviour and reducing the chances of conflict with family, peers and authority figures.
+Children and families may participate in different components, with the goal of preventing future anti-social behavior and reducing the chances of conflict with family, peers and authority figures.

 The Residential Group Homes provide services to youth ages 13-17 who are in need of long-term foster care placement.
 These homes are an additional service designed to supplement and enhance the traditional programs historically provided for foster care.

-Arnette House two homes, one each for six boys and six girls, that focus on the physical and emotional well-being of the individual clients and teach methods for sustaining basic life skills aimed at fostering self-sufficiency.
+Arnette House has two homes, one each for six boys and six girls, that focus on the physical and emotional well-being of the individual clients and teach methods for sustaining basic life skills aimed at fostering self-sufficiency.
 The youth are provided a healthy and supportive home-like environment, which meets basic needs, and will assist in their goal to become self-sufficient once they age out of foster care when they turn 18.

 Project Safe Place

 - Runaways and kids in trouble can get help fast by entering any business or public building displaying the “Yellow and Black” Safe Place sign.